 Choosing Your Instrument

-On the Search page, you’ll find an option to “Choose Your Instrument.”
+On the Search and Library pages, there is an option to “Choose Instrument.”

 Twist & Shout - Version 1